Social capital: Positive consequences of social capital

 Compared to Bourdieu, Robert D. Putnam has used the concept in a much more positive light: though he was at first careful to argue that social capital was a neutral term, stating "whether or not [the] shared are praiseworthy is, of course, entirely another matter," his work on American society tends to frame social capital as a producer of "civic engagement" and also a broad societal measure of communal health.
 He also transforms social capital from a resource possessed by individuals to an attribute of collectives, focusing on norms and trust as producers of social capital to the exclusion of networks.

 Mahyar Arefi (2003) identifies consensus-building as a direct positive indicator of social capital.
 Consensus implies "shared interest" and agreement among various actors and stakeholders to induce collective action.
 Collective action is thus an indicator of increased social capital.

 Subtypes

 Bonding, bridging, linking

+Bowling league participation peaked in the 1960s and 1970s.
+League bowling was used as a barometer of social capital in Robert D. Putnam's Bowling Alone (2000).

 In Bowling Alone: The Collapse and Revival of American Community (2000), Harvard political scientist Robert D. Putnam writes:Henry Ward Beecher's advice a century ago to 'multiply picnics' is not entirely ridiculous today.
 We should do this, ironically, not because it will be good for America – though it will be – but because it will be good for us.Putnam speaks of two main components of the concept, the creation of which Putnam credits to Ross Gittell and Avis Vidal: